Frequently Asked Questions

 Zone Boards and Community Associations are made up of volunteers from your neighbourhood who organize community events, provide recreation programming and represent the community on civic affairs, planning and development opportunities.

-Regina is split into five Zones made up of more than 25 Community Associations.
+Regina is split into five Zones comprising more than 27 Community Associations.

 Central Zone Board